dbankier/TiShadow/README.md

 __Some notes and limitations__

- * `Ti.include` is partially supported and will work if included with the full path i.e. slash leading.
  * Only files in the Resources directory will be sent to the device using TiShadow.
 That said, localisation files **are** supported. (see options above).